Electronics notes/Knobs and dials

 we don't know about the first edge, we just sample at a random time - so it's not the fastest or most consistent method anyway

-has is a tradeoff between speed and robustness - but this is more gradual (how fast to sample, how high to count) and tweakable (e.g. counting up faster than down biases it a little faster).
+has its own tradeoff between speed and robustness - but this is more gradual (how fast to sample, how high to count) and tweakable (e.g. counting up faster than down biases it a little faster).

 can still oscillate if the whole manages to float around that threshold.
 This is fixable with some intentional hysteresis

-more computationally expensive, though, and particularly with a small alpha will just be a slower implementation that is functionally the same as the the counting method
+more computationally expensive, though, and particularly with a smaller alpha will amout to a slower implementation that is functionally the same as the the counting method

 Notes: